-FALLOUT: The Psychological Impact of the Cold War on America, circa 1960
+FALLOUT: A Look Back at the Height of the Cold War in America, circa 1960

 On December 22, 2016, both President-elect Donald Trump and Russian President Vladimir Putin announced the intent to increase their respective countries’ nuclear arsenals.

 Hearing this we might actually think that we had stepped back in time to the height of the Cold War.
 In light of these announcements and other recent developments, it is more vital than ever to view our uncertain present through the lens of the past.

 NOTE: Hover over the images for image titles, location and year photographed.